ruslanmv/ruslanmv.github.io/_posts/2025-01-01-Building-a-Multimodal-Model-for-Image-Captioning-with-Transformers.md

 If you liked this blog, you can give me a star and download the notebook in this repository [here](https://github.com/ruslanmv/Multimodal-Image-Captioning).

+If you're curious about exploring a different method with Deep Learning, you can check out this blog post: [Creating a Robust Multimodal System for Image Captioning Using Deep Learning](https://ruslanmv.com/blog/Building-a-Multimodal-Model-for-Image-Captioning-with-Deep-Learning).

 **Congratulations!**With this framework, you are equipped to further innovate in the field of multimodal learning.
 Explore, experiment, and push the boundaries of what's possible!